Embedding Guide

 zym_freeChunk(vm, chunk)Free a bytecode chunk

-zym_resume(vm)Continue execution after a yield
+zym_resume(vm)Continue execution after a suspension

-zym_setPreemptCallback(vm, callback)Register script closure as preemption handler
+zym_setPreemptCallback(vm, callback)Register script closure as the single-callback preemption handler

 zym_serializeChunk(vm, config, chunk, buf, size)Serialize chunk to buffer (allocates via malloc)